umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 This is slightly better:

-* This will iterate over all Recipess, create and allocate 5000 instances of `IPublishedContent`
+* This will iterate over all Recipes, create and allocate 5000 instances of `IPublishedContent`
 * This will create and allocate 5000 instances of `RecipeModel`

 This means that there is now a minimum of __15,000__ new objects created and allocated in memory.
 The number of traversals/visits to each